Namit2111/Agent-Jivus/RagAPI/root/docs/api/crm/extensions/crm-cards/content_currency-properties_txt.md

-# HubSpot CRM API: CRM Cards
+# HubSpot CRM Cards API Documentation

-This document details the HubSpot CRM API's functionality for creating custom CRM cards within public apps.
-These cards display information from external systems directly on HubSpot contact, company, deal, and ticket records.
-Note that these CRM cards differ from custom cards created as UI extensions using projects.
-UI extensions offer more flexibility and are recommended for non-public app integrations.
+This document details the HubSpot CRM Cards API, allowing developers to create custom cards displaying information from external systems within HubSpot contact, company, deal, and ticket records.

 ## Overview

+HubSpot CRM cards enable public apps to extend the functionality of HubSpot CRM records by displaying data from external sources.
+Each app can have up to 25 CRM cards.
+These cards differ from UI extensions built with developer projects; CRM cards are designed for public apps, while UI extensions offer greater flexibility and customizability.
+If you're not building a public app, consider using React-based UI extensions.

+**Use Case Example:**  An app integrating bug tracking software could display tracked bugs directly on HubSpot contact records for support reps.

-CRM cards allow developers to enrich HubSpot CRM records with data from their applications.
-Each public app can include up to 25 cards.
-When a user views a relevant CRM record, HubSpot sends a request to the app, receives the data, and displays it in a card.
-Apps can also define custom actions users can take within the card.
+**Workflow:** The app defines cards within its feature settings.
+Upon a user viewing a CRM record, HubSpot makes an outbound request to the app, fetches data, and displays it in a card.
+Custom actions can also be defined, such as opening a modal with the app's UI within HubSpot.

-**Example Use Case:** An app integrating bug tracking software can display tracked bugs directly on HubSpot contact records for easy access by support reps.

 ## Scope Requirements

-To create CRM cards, your app needs OAuth scopes to read and write to the target CRM object types (e.g., `crm.objects.contacts.read` and `crm.objects.contacts.write` for contact records).
+Creating custom CRM cards requires requesting appropriate OAuth scopes.
+For example, a card appearing on contact records needs `crm.objects.contacts.read` and `crm.objects.contacts.write` scopes.
 Removing CRM object scopes requires deleting all existing cards for those object types.
-Refer to the HubSpot OAuth documentation for more details on scopes and setting up authorization URLs.
+See HubSpot's OAuth documentation for details.

 ## Creating a CRM Card

-CRM cards can be created via the API or through the HubSpot developer account UI.
+Cards can be created via the API or HubSpot's UI.

 **Using the HubSpot UI:**

 1. Navigate to **Apps** in your HubSpot developer account.
-2. Select the app where you want to add a card.
+2. Select the relevant app.
 3. Select **CRM cards** in the left sidebar.
 4. Click **Create CRM card**.

 ## Data Request

-When a user views a CRM record, HubSpot sends a data fetch request to the app's specified `targetUrl`.
-This request includes default query parameters and additional parameters containing property data as defined in the card's settings.
+HubSpot sends a data fetch request to the app's specified URL when a user views a relevant CRM record.
+This request includes default query parameters and additional parameters containing CRM property data as specified in the card's settings.

-**Example Configuration (JSON):**
+**Data Fetch URL Configuration (Example):**

 ```json
 {